-Trump files appeal at U.S. Supreme Court in financial records fight
+Trump turns to U.S. Supreme Court as last chance to keep his finances secret

 “This is a case of firsts.
 It is the first time that Congress has subpoenaed personal records of a sitting president,” Trump’s lawyers wrote.

-The Republican president’s lawyers have called the Oversight Committee’s subpoena to Mazars illegitimate.
+The Republican president’s lawyers say that the committee does not have authority to conduct what they describe as a law enforcement investigation.

+The committee said it needs the records from Mazars to determine whether government disclosure laws need to be changed.

-The lower court ruling, if left intact, would bring House Democrats closer to shedding light on the inner workings of Trump’s business interests even as they pursue an impeachment inquiry against him focusing on his dealings with Ukraine.
+The lower court ruling, if left intact, would bring House Democrats closer to shedding light on Trump’s business interests even as they pursue an impeachment inquiry against him focusing on his dealings with Ukraine.

-In a separate case, Trump has already asked the Supreme Court to review a New York-based federal appeals court’s ruling that local prosecutors can enforce a subpoena also issued to Mazars demanding Trump’s personal and corporate tax returns from 2011 to 2018.
+Trump has already asked the Supreme Court to review a New York-based federal appeals court’s ruling that local prosecutors can enforce a subpoena also issued to Mazars demanding Trump’s personal and corporate tax returns from 2011 to 2018.
 The justices are due to discuss whether to hear that case at a meeting on Dec.
 13.

-In a third case, the New York-based appeals court on Tuesday directed Deutsche Bank AG (DBKGn.DE) and Capital One Financial Corp (COF.N) to comply with different subpoenas from congressional Democrats demanding similar material.
+In a third case, the New York-based appeals court on Tuesday directed Deutsche Bank AG (DBKGn.DE) and Capital One Financial Corp (COF.N) to comply with subpoenas from congressional Democrats demanding similar material.

-Trump’s lawyers said in a court filing on Wednesday they would ask the Supreme Court to put a hold on that case as well.
+Trump’s lawyers have said they would ask the Supreme Court to put a hold on that case as well.
 As the court already blocked the similar Mazars ruling, it would likely grant that request.

+The court has a 5-4 conservative majority that includes two Trump appointees: Neil Gorsuch and Brett Kavanaugh.

+Both Mazars cases are likely to be on a fast track, meaning that if the court decides to hear them, a ruling would be possible before the end of June, when its current term ends.

-Reporting by Lawrence Hurley; Editing by Tom Brown
+Reporting by Lawrence Hurley and Karen Freifeld; Editing by Tom Brown and Lisa Shumaker